pinot-contrib/pinot-docs/developers/advanced/ingestion-level-transformations.md

 `controller.disable.ingestion.groovy=false`

-If not set, Groovy in ingestion transformation is enabled by default.
+If not set, Groovy for ingestion transformation is enabled by default.

 ### Inbuilt Pinot functions